dumux/dumux/doc/doxygen/pages/hldd.md

 ##### LinearSolver
 The LinearSolver is a wrapper for a DUNE-ISTL preconditioned linear solver and used to solve the linear system of equations.
 It provides a common interface for different linear solvers.

-##### Solver
+##### PDESolver
-The Solver manages the iterative refinement of solutions by assembling the Jacobian and residuals, solving the linearized equations, and applying the solution updates.
+The PDESolver manages the iterative refinement of solutions by assembling the Jacobian and residuals, solving the linearized equations, and applying the solution updates.
 Furthermore, it handles solution acceptance criteria.

 #### TimeLoop
 The TimeLoop manages temporal aspects of transient PDEs, handling parameters such as time-step size, current simulation time, and total simulation time.
 Stationary PDEs bypass the need for such temporal management.